Saturday, 15 February 2020

 She has kindly agreed to a 4Q Interview and is sharing some of her writing.

 Sandra’s first poetry collection, Identified in Trees, was published in 2006 by Marram Press in Galway, followed by two short story collections, The Effect of Frost on Southern Vines and Everything in this House Breaks, this time with her her own imprint Gaelóg Press.
 An earlier non-fiction collaboration The Claddagh: Stories from the Water's Edge was published by History Press, Dublin.
+The poetry collection Lesser Spotted was launched in the spring of 2023.
 She returned to Canada in 2011 and established herself in Montreal and later Miramichi, where she took up the position of executive director of the multicultural association for a few years.

 Sandra is currently on the editorial board of the Galway based literary magazine, Crannóg.
 In 2012 she was awarded a Glenna Luschei award for poetry through the Prairie Schooner University of Nebraska.
 She was runner-up for the 2006 Welsh Cinnamon Press First Novel Competition and was a finalist at the 2009 Irish Digital Media Awards for her Blog: Writing a Novel Online.
 She has had items published in Ireland, England, Canada, Argentina, and the US.
 Sandra is a member of Miramichi Words on Water, Women who Write (Grand Barachois), The New Brunswick Writers’ Federation, the New Brunswick Independent Authors Association and Galway Writers Workshop.